A conveyancer's role

 A conveyancing solicitor is an individual who is a fully qualified solicitor (as a member of the Law Society) and who specialises in conveyancing.
 A property solicitor will typically tend to have experience in other legal areas too.

 Licensed Conveyancers are not solicitors, but qualified in conveyancing only.
-Their regulatory body, Council for Licensed Conveyancers, was created after a rise in home ownership during the '80s, when there was a monoply of solicitors in conveyancing services, in order to be able to meet the demand for conveyancing services.
+Their regulatory body, Council for Licensed Conveyancers, was created after a rise in home ownership during the '80s, when there was a monopoly of solicitors in conveyancing services, in order to be able to meet the demand for conveyancing services.

 However, a licensed conveyancer will not be a qualified lawyer to assist you in other aspects of law, unlike solicitors.